Publication Date: August 25, 2017

 Beyond Side Effects

-Drugwatch’s “Beyond Side Effects” section of the website is dedicated to amplifying the voices of patients and their families.
+Drugwatch’s “Beyond Side Effects” section of the website is dedicated to amplifying the voices of people injured by defective drugs and medical devices and their families.
 “Beyond Side Effects” posts may be in the form of an article written by Drugwatch or a Drugwatch Podcast.

-Patients in “Beyond Side Effects” have unique life experience that makes them “everyday experts.”
+People included in “Beyond Side Effects” have unique life experience that makes them “everyday experts.”
 They provide insight, compassion and humanity to others who were affected by prescription drugs and medical devices.
 However, these personal accounts are anecdotal and are not intended to diagnose, treat or offer medical advice on any health condition.

 Before publishing the content, Drugwatch allows the source to review the content and offer corrections.
 Drugwatch must get approval from the source before publicly releasing a story on the site.

-In some cases, Drugwatch will publish a first-person account written by a patient.
+In some cases, Drugwatch will publish a first-person account written by a plaintiff or patient.
 On occasion, Drugwatch writers may ask if someone who shared a story with Drugwatch would be willing to speak with a member of the media.

 “Beyond Side Effects” contributors may provide photos to publish with their stories, depending on their privacy requirements.
 Drugwatch is committed to protecting privacy and publishes an extensive privacy policy on its website.